blacksky24/blacksky24/README.md

 - 👋 Hi, I am @HighOnNFT aka blackSky.
 - 👀 Founder of https://CrusadersDAO.xyz - YCombinator of Web3.
 - 🌱 We are currently building tools for Solana ecosystem.
-- 💞️ I am hiring Smart Contract and full-stack devs (Js, Rust, MERN)
+- 💞️ I am hiring Smart Contract and full-stack devs (JS, Rust, MERN)
 - 📫 How to reach me - Ping me on LinkedIn or Twitter.

 <!---